 \subsection{Row-sparse Low-rank Matrix recovery}

-A common problem in signal recovery applications such as hyperspectral imaging \cite{GolbabaeeVandergheynst:2012:1} or blind deconvolution \cite{EisenmannKrahmerPfefferUschmajew:2022:1} is the task of recovering a signal $X \in \bbR^{M \times N}$ from a set of $m$ observations that is simultaneously of low rank and admits a row-sparse structure.
+A common problem in signal recovery applications such as hyperspectral imaging \cite{GolbabaeeVandergheynst:2012:1} or blind deconvolution \cite{EisenmannKrahmerPfefferUschmajew:2022:1} is the task of recovering a signal $\bar X \in \bbR^{M \times N}$ from a set of $m$ observations that is simultaneously of low rank and admits a row-sparse structure.

-Row-sparsity can be achieved by adding a $\ell_{1,2}$ penalty to the cost function.
-Instead of minimizing the nuclear norm, as is often done, we will assume that the rank $r$ of the solution is known.
-We get an optimization problem stated over the manifold of rank $r$ matrices $\cM_r$ \cite{EisenmannKrahmerPfefferUschmajew:2022:1}:
+Row-sparsity can be achieved by adding a $\ell_{1,2}$ penalty (\ie the sum of the $\ell_2$ norm of the rows) to the cost function.
+Instead of minimizing the nuclear norm, as is often done, we assume the rank $r$ of the solution to be known.
+We get an optimization problem over the manifold of rank $r$ matrices $\cM_r$ \cite{EisenmannKrahmerPfefferUschmajew:2022:1}:

 where $\bold A \colon \mathbb R^{M \times N} \rightarrow \mathbb R^m$ is a linear measurement operator that is often assumed to fulfill the {\em restricted isometry property (RIP)}.
-The goal is to recover the (low-rank and row-sparse) signal $X$ from as few measurements $y$ as possible.
+The goal is to recover the (low-rank and row-sparse) signal $\bar X$ from as few measurements $y \coloneq \bold A (\bar X)$ as possible.

 A convenient way to express a fixed rank matrix $X \in \cM_r$ is in the form of its compact SVD, \ie, $X = U \Sigma V^\top$, where $U^\top U = V^\top V = I_r$ and $\Sigma$ is the diagonal matrix containing the singular values of $X$.
 Using this notation, the tangent space at $X$ can be expressed as \cite[(7.47)]{Boumal:2023:1}